Defiance County Courthouse

-The Defiance County Courthouse is located at 221 Clinton Street in Defiance, Ohio.
+The Defiance County Courthouse is located at 221 Clinton Street in Defiance, Ohio, United States.

 History

 Defiance County was established in 1845 but had its roots in Williams County.
 The latter county was established in 1824 with the county seat at Defiance.
 As Williams County lost land to other counties, Defiance was no longer central for the remaining population.
 The county seat changed to Bryan and would have doomed Defiance if not for a proposal for a new county.

 The time was right for Defiance as the population surrounding it grew to the numbers needed to form a new county.
 On March 4, 1845, a bill was passed to form Defiance County with the county seat in Defiance.
 A celebration was held on March 13 with speeches, bonfires, and banquets.

 The first courts were held in a brick schoolhouse located on Wayne Street, but the first courthouse was started in October 1845.
 This Federal style building was designed and built by John Bostata on the site of the present courthouse.
 The brick structure rose two stories tall with a portico framed by four columns supporting a pediment.
 The rectangular building was lined with rectangular windows and pilasters with an entablature topping the facade.
 The roof was topped by a square drum supporting a domed cupola capped by a spire.

 This courthouse served the county until 1870 as the population continued to grow.
 Soon the courthouse was deemed to be too small and a new courthouse was needed.
 The county selected the plans of architect J.C.
 Johnson designed in the Italianate and Second Empire styles.
 The courthouse was designed with a mansard roof but was decided against for safety reasons.

 In 2006 the county was faced with a growing population and needed more room for the county offices.
 The county issued a vote to determine if the current courthouse should be razed or if a new building or addition should be built.
 The vote came back in favor of the building leading the county to investigate alternatives.